hmcts/opal-frontend/src/app/components/govuk/govuk-header/readme.md

 ---

-This `README.md` explains how to use and configure the `govuk-header` component, including the inputs for linking to the GOV.UK homepage and service page【137†source】.
+This `README.md` explains how to use and configure the `govuk-header` component, including the inputs for linking to the GOV.UK homepage and service page.